bparanj/crystal/electronics/outline.md

 Differentiate between isolation transformers and auto transformers.
 Troubleshoot transformers.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

 This module includes resistance in ac circuits, inductive reactance and capacitive reactance as well as coverage of impedance and the impedance triangle.
 In addition the module is designed to provide the student with an overview of series and parallel RL, RC and RLC circuits.
 The module also introduces the student to power in ac circuits and effective resistance.

 Learning Outcomes: